PackeTsar/autoshell/README.md

 ### Using Config Files
 Since you may often need to define many command-line arguments, it is often easier to provide command-line arguments using a config file.
 You can use a structured JSON or YAML config file (examples can be found at [examples/example_config_file.json](#examplesexample_config_filejson) and [examples/example_config_file.yml](#examplesexample_config_fileyml)) to define your arguments and reference the config file using `-f` or `--config_file` at the command-line (like `-f example_config_file.json`).
-The example config files can also be found in the `examples/` project folder.
+The example config files can also be found in the [examples project folder](examples).

 You can define known or unknown arguments in the config file and both will be passed into the program and into any modules you import.
 You can also define multiple config files which will either overwrite or append to each others settings (depending on if the argument can have multiple values).